Cathedral of Santo Domingo

-It is located between Calle Arzobispo Merino and Isabel la Católica, next to Columbus Park in the city of Santo Domingo de Guzman.
+It is located between Calle Arzobispo Merino and Isabel la Católica, next to Columbus Park in the city of Santo Domingo de Guzmán.

 History

-The Cathedral of Santo Domingo is the oldest in the Americas, built by order of Pope Julius II in 1504.
+The Cathedral of Santo Domingo is the oldest existing in the Americas, built by order of Pope Julius II in 1504.
 Headquarters of the Archdiocese of Santo Domingo, its construction began in 1512, under the pastoral government of the first bishop of Santo Domingo, Friar García Padilla, who never came to the island; based on plans by the architect Alonso de Rodríguez.

 With the work stopped, they continued with a new design by Luis de Moya and Rodrigo de Liendo in 1522 with the intervention of Bishop Alessandro Geraldini.